m-sadkowski/Polibox/README.md

 - **Progress Tracker**: Monitor your academic progress.
 - **Information**: Access contact information and the portal's regulations.

+Check Wiki section to see what does it look like!

 ## Installation

 To run this project locally, follow these steps: